dingusdev/dingusppc/zdocs/developers/openfirmware.md

 dc.w         0      ; number of line number entries
 dc.l      0x20      ; section flags (this section contains executable code)
 ```
+The section data begins at offset 0x3C right after the COFF section header.
-Right after the COFF section header, a vital OF kernel data structure called `StartVec`
+The first part of the section data is a vital OF kernel data structure called `StartVec`.
-is located.
-It contains among others several important offsets into the OF image
+It contains among other things several important offsets into the OF image
 for finding all required OF parts.
 That's also the location HWInit passes control
 to when invoking OF: